Split This Rock Poetry Festival: Poems of Provocation & Witness 2018 | April 19-21, 2018 | Washington, DC

 CELEBRATING 10 YEARS OF POETRY, WITNESS, RESISTANCE!

-Every two years, Split This Rock proudly presents Split This Rock Poetry Festival: Poems of Provocation & Witness.
+We're excited to announce that registration is open for Split This Rock Poetry Festival: Poems of Provocation & Witness, April 19-21, 2018, in Washington, DC.
 The festival is the only one of its kind in the country highlighting poetry at the intersection of the imagination and social change.
-As DC’s premiere poetry event, it now gathers more than 700 poets, activists, and dreamers in our nation’s capital for three days of readings, workshops, panel discussions, youth programming, open mics, and activism, plus a book fair and a party.
+As DC’s premiere poetry event, it gathers more than 700 poets, activists, and dreamers in our nation’s capital for readings, workshops, panel discussions, youth programming, open mics, and activism, plus a book fair and a party.

 2018 FESTIVAL FOCUS